quasikyo/ror2-mods/RumbleRain/README.md

   - On the back-burner due to networking requirement.
 - Able to set negative intensities to reduce vibration
 - and potentially more.

-## Justification
-There is a [pre-existing mod by MisterKinky](https://thunderstore.io/package/MisterKinky/RiskOfRumble) that also vibrates devices, but it is outdated, no longer maintained, doesn't use Intiface Central, has limited configurability, and will tank your performance.
-It also is unusable in multiplayer as it doesn't isolate the appropriate user.
-This mod aims to solve all of that.

 ## Using Lovense Connect
 If you're having connectivity issues with Bluetooth, Lovense Connect ([iOS](https://apps.apple.com/us/app/lovense-connect/id1273067916), [Android](https://play.google.com/store/apps/details?id=com.lovense.connect)) may be a better option.